Skip to content

 Options:

--t, --token TEXT Token to check (uses GITHUB_TOKEN env var if not
+-t, --token TEXT Token to check (falls back to provider-specific env var,

 -h, --help Show this message and exit.